phosphor-nw@maxmayhem.com

 Bellingham based artist Rachel May has been painting intense landscapes and waterscapes from sites around Whatcom County for several years.
 Working in oil on birch panels prepared with shellac rather than gesso, May works to evoke a sense of light, transparency, reflection, and atmosphere while still retaining the primacy of opaque paint-laden gestures on wood.
 She draws inspiration from a wide variety of sources, including Richard Diebenkorn, Peter Doig, John Cole, Thomas Wood, Hart James, Emily Carr, J. M. W. Turner, and Lucian Freud.

 Oil painting was Rachel’s deepest passion, though, and she longed to find her way back to it.
 She took a plein air landscape painting class with local painter Thomas Wood in 2012 and a fire was lit.
 Landscapes are the painter’s equivalent of love songs.
 It’s the most natural thing in the world to respond to a beautiful place by trying to capture the light, space, texture, gesture, even transparency and atmosphere in paint.
-You don’t have to worry about being original, insightful, revelatory, or relevant because no one but you sees what you see on that day, in that place, with your eyes and spirit.
-It’s just you singing a visual love song to nature.
-She has learned to respond intuitively to the places she paints.
+No need to worry about being original, insightful, revelatory, or relevant because only the artists sees what she sees on that day, in that place, with her eyes and spirit.
+It’s just her singing a visual love song to nature.

 Shows